-

 - personal information about an individual provided by another entity in response to a request, direction, order or arrangement for sharing or transferring information between both entities

-- personal information provided at a business meeting, where it relates to the subject matter of the meeting, including business cards exchanged at the meeting
+- personal information provided at a business meeting, where it relates to the subject matter of the meeting, including personal information from online professional networking platforms, business cards exchanged at the meeting, and, where the meeting is online, recordings and transcripts, including those generated by systems including AI

 - a completed form or application submitted by an individual